 Rolisteam is a free virtual table software.
-Pen and paper Role playing games are traditionnaly made around table.
-Virtual table seems to be the right solution to overcome real life difficulties.
+Pen and paper Role playing games are traditionnaly played around the table.
+Virtual table software seems to be the right solution to overcome difficulties playing in real life.

-It is also multiplatform software (Windows, MacOS and Linux).
-You can download it here : http://www.rolisteam.org/download then install it on your computer.
-Rolisteam provides many features to live a better game experience (such as : maps, images, dice roller, charactersheet, background music).
+Rolisteam is also multiplatform software (Windows, MacOS and Linux).
+Download it here: http://www.rolisteam.org/download then install it on your computer.
+Rolisteam provides many features to deliver a better game experience (such as: maps, images, dice roller, charactersheet, background music).

 Rolisteam is available in several languages: english, french, spanish, german, portuguese, hungrian, dutch, romanian and partially in turkish.

-Now, I will explain how to use Rolisteam.
+Now, Let’s explain how to use Rolisteam.
 Many screenshots illustrate this tutorial to make it funnier and easier to understand.

 I – Start and Settings

-On start, Rolisteam appears and above it you find the connection panel.
-This panel allows you to add connection profile.
-You must set correct values to ensure the connection establishement.
-In the case, you are a “player”, you may define your character as well.
-This panel may store several connection profile.
+When you start it, Rolisteam appears, and in front of it there is the connection panel.
+This panel allows you to add and set your connection profile.
+You must set the values correctly to make sure you connect to the right game.
+A “Player” profile requires you to define your player character as well.
+This panel may store several connection profiles.

 Change the default profile or create another one.
 We recommand to set a meaningful name.
 It makes it easier.

-For example, I used to play as GM on Wednesday and as player on Monday, names of my profiles are: Game on Monday, Game on Wednesday.
+For example, I use to play as GM on Wednesday and as player on Monday, names of my profiles are: Game on Monday, Game on Wednesday.

 There are four connection mode in Rolisteam: